SilkRose/Pony/stories/x-marks-the-plot/x-marks-the-plot.md

 *This can't continue.*

+Pinkie starts to cry as she lazily digs in the sand, not wanting to continue, but unable to prevent the inevitable.

 Pinkie's shovel hits something, she barely reacts as she starts clearing the item, revealing…

 "A book," Pinkie says, not surprised.

-*I need help.*
+*I need help…*

 Pinkie turns and looks directly at you.
 "I need your help, I need you to stop reading, please!"

-A tear falls from her eye as she sets the small marked pink tome in her lap and opens it up.
+As tears stream down her face, she sets the small marked pink tome in her lap and opens it up.
 She blows the sand off the page and begins to read aloud…